 - Complete roster of council Fellows (by request only).

-AHA Fellows elected through the Council on Clinical Cardiology are required to maintain membership at the Premium Professional or Premium Professional Plus level.
+AHA Fellows elected through the Council on Clinical Cardiology are required to maintain partner account at the Premium Professional or Premium Professional Plus level.
 Failure to meet this requirement will result in rendering your FAHA status inactive.

 Contact the AHA Fellowship Desk: